Honeypandas/Android_test_project/README.md

 # Android_test_project
-This repo contains some simple small projects.
+This repo contains some simple small projects，such as Html codeviewer,whack a mole,simple music player and so forth.